Ivorforce/NumDot/docs/how-to-install/alternatives.rst

 **Pro**

-- Well integrated in the C# ecosystem: no gdextension needed.
+- Well integrated in the C# ecosystem.
+- No gdextension needed.
 - Reasonable binary size (~20mb).
 - Good coverage of NumPy API.

 **Con**

-- You may prefer gdscript over C#.
+- Cannot use this API from gdscript.
-- No interoperability with Godot types.
+- No built-in interoperability with Godot types.
+- Some performance features missing (though it may be fast enough for your needs):

     - No in-place operations, slowing down repeated computation due to repeated allocation.

-- No SIMD acceleration (benchmarks needed).
+    - No SIMD acceleration, implementation is native C#.

 - Fairly small ecosystem.
-- No online documentation.
+- No online documentation (granted it's very close to the NumPy API).
 - No way to reduce binary size.